Greene County, Pennsylvania

 Greene County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 35,954.
 Its county seat is Waynesburg.
 Greene County was created on February 9, 1796, from part of Washington County and named for General Nathanael Greene.
 Greene County is part of the Pittsburgh media market.
 It is in the area of southwestern Pennsylvania that was claimed by Virginia, the District of West Augusta.
+The county is part of the Southwest region of the commonwealth.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 578 sqmi, of which 576 sqmi is land and 2.0 sqmi (0.4%) is water.
-It has a humid continental climate (Dfa/Dfb) and average monthly temperatures in Waynesburg range from 28.9 °F in January to 71.9 °F in July.
+It has a hot-summer humid continental climate (Dfa) and average monthly temperatures in Waynesburg range from 28.9 °F in January to 71.9 °F in July.
+Greene County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.
+It is also located within the Laurel Highlands subrange, which consists of low plateaus and river valleys.